tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Python SDK/对象操作_intl_en.md

-## Multipart operations
+## Multipart Operations
 Operations related to multipart uploads include the following:

-- Uploading objects with multipart upload: initializing a multipart upload, uploading parts, and completing a multipart upload
+- Uploading objects with multipart upload: initializing a multipart upload, uploading parts, and completing a multipart upload.
-- Resuming a multipart upload: querying uploaded parts, uploading remaining parts, and completing a multipart upload
+- Resuming a multipart upload: querying uploaded parts, uploading remaining parts, and completing a multipart upload.
 - Deleting uploaded parts.

-### Querying a multipart upload
+### Querying multipart upload operations

-#### Feature description
+#### API description

 This API is used to query ongoing multipart uploads in a specified bucket.